What Is the Flu?

 Congestion, sore throat, and sneezing are common with colds.
 Both cold and flu bring coughing, headache, and chest discomfort.
-With the flu, though, you are likely to run a high fever for several days and have headache, myalgia, fatigue, and weakness.
+With the flu, though, you are likely to run a high fever for several days and have body aches, fatigue, and weakness.
+Symptoms of the flu also tend to come on abruptly.
 Usually, complications from colds are relatively minor, but a severe case of flu can lead to a life-threatening illness such as pneumonia.

 More than 100 types of cold viruses are known, and new strains of flu evolve every few years.
 Since both diseases are viral, antibiotics cannot conquer cold or flu.
 Remember: Antibiotics only treat bacterial infections.

-A few antiviral medications are available to treat flu.
+Two antiviral medications are available to treat flu.
 But there are no medications that specifically defeat the common cold.
-Antibiotics may be helpful if there is a secondary bacterial infection.
+Antibiotics may be helpful only if there is a secondary bacterial infection.